 Get out onto the race course as soon as you can.
-Set the sails, jib cars, jib barbers, halyards, main sheet etc and mark them all for quick setting later.
+Get onto the wind, set the sails, jib cars, jib barbers, halyards, main sheet etc. Once you are up to speed mark the sheets for quick setting later.
 Hoist the spinnaker to make sure everything is rigged properly and all crew know their jobs.
 Mark the spinnaker halyard at full hoist and pole topping lift when horizontal.
 Drop the kite slowly and tidily.
 Make sure one person keeps watching the time so that you are near the start line at least 7 minutes before your start.
 This gives you time to check the start line and wind angle and form a starting strategy.
 Time a run of the line on starboard at full speed.
 At five minutes check all flags and course numbers on the committee boat.

 Someone needs to be fully conversant with the contents of the NOR’s and the SI’s( see section on paperwork.)
 However instructions given on the committee boat show course numbers, class starting order and other vital details.
 Information is given by sounds, flying of flags or numbers on placards.
 There may also be information given by radio communication from the race officer.
 During the race there may be course change instructions by flags and sounds.
 The tactician can do this job but sometimes it is given to one other person so that the tactician is free to concentrate on race matters and the actual 5 minute pre start tactics.